-The evaluators shall check the TSS section to determine that it specifies that a capability exists to accept passphrases with the maximum number of words of lengths specified in the ST in this assignment statement, and that the numbers specified are at least those indicated in the requirement.
+The evaluators shall check the TSS section to determine that it specifies that a capability exists to accept passphrases with the smaller of 64 or the number in the assignment characters.
 The evaluators shall also check the operational guidance to determine that there are instructions for administrators generating such passphrases, and that guidance indicates how the passphrases are entered into the TOE.